Farragut Elementary School

 Students who demonstrate understanding can:

 2-LS2-1.
 Plan and conduct an investigation to determine if plants need sunlight and water to grow.
-[Assessment Boundary: Assessment is limited to testing one variable at a time.]

 2-LS2-2.
 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.*